Level: Intermediate to Advanced

 2. What are three resolutions that you would like to make?
 Do you think it is possible to follow through with these resolutions?

 3. Why do you think bad things happen to good people?

 4. If you need advice, do you go to your mother or father?
 Why?

 5. Is it OK to live with your boyfriend or girlfriend before you get married?

 6. Many people have cars in China today.
 Some of them simply use their cars to drive 2-3 minutes to work.
 Do you think all of the cars in China are necessary?
 Why or why not?

 7. Who is the most famous person in the history of China?

 8. Look at the sentence “Madam, I’m Adam” and the word “Racecar.”
 What does this sentence and word have in common?

-9. What is one country in the world that you would never visit even if someone paid you a thousand dollars to visit?
+9. What is one country in the world you would never visit even if someone paid you a thousand dollars?
 Why?